ildarmustafin/esp8266_aquarium/README.md

 8. Editing an NTP server in the web interface
 9. Switch tabs with a swipe
 10. Connect to an existing access point.
 The ability to reconnect to the AP in case of loss and restoration of connection
-11. FSBrowser - to access files of the file system.
-Access through 192.168.x.x / edit
-12. Added 2 languages (rus, eng).
+11. Added 2 languages (rus, eng).
 To add new languages, you must specify the abbreviated name of the language in the lang clause in the configSetup.json file.
 Next, use a file with the language rus.json or eng.json as a template, register your text and save it as the language name specified in lang
-13. Send JSON by MQTT.
+12. Send JSON by MQTT.
 Data is not sending on empty options.
-14. You can set static IP on options.
+13. You can set static IP on options.
 IP dynamic, if options is empty.

 At the first connection, an ESP8266_AQUA access point is created without a password with the IP address 192.168.4.1.
 In the future, it is possible to change the name of the access point and set a password for it.
 When saving data to the server, the page does not reload.
 Data is loaded in json format with a GET request.
 The current state of the relay, date and temperature are transmitted via Websocket with a frequency of 0,5 second.
 Ability to select a port for access to a web page.
 The websocket port is /ws.

-The libraries used in the sketch are in the libraries.zip archive.

 *****************************************************************************************************************************************************************************
 Функции, реализованные в данном проекте: